tymyrddin/purple/source/docs/distribution-networks/evidentiary-capability.md

 beyond anything a production estate retains.

 Logging-maturity assessments, the SIEM-coverage and log-retention audits familiar from IT security, count sources and check retention windows.
-They answer "are we collecting enough".
+Their question is whether enough is being collected.
 Evidentiary capability is downstream of coverage: two estates with identical log inventories can differ sharply in whether those logs, taken together, separate the benign explanations from the malicious one for a given class of incident.
 Coverage is necessary and not sufficient; the discrimination is the thing being measured.